nurawat/unison/README.md

 The `unison script` will help with synchronize the folders in multiple DC/Server, This script can be used for multiple directories as well.

+This script will make sure no two nodes/servers in the same DC or same namespaces are not copying the code simultaneously(executing rsync when the other node is already doing it).
+Each executing server creates a lock which is read in a common space and delays/skip the entire execution. for the other node.

 ## Getting Started
 This guide is for `unison script` version 1.0.0